vismaychuriwala/CUDA-Path-Tracer/INSTRUCTION.md

 #### Visual Improvements

-* :two: Refraction (e.g. glass/water) [PBRT 8.2] with Frensel effects using [Schlick's approximation](https://en.wikipedia.org/wiki/Schlick's_approximation) or more accurate methods [PBRT 8.5].
+* :two: Refraction (e.g. glass/water) [PBRTv4 9.3] with Frensel effects using [Schlick's approximation](https://en.wikipedia.org/wiki/Schlick's_approximation) or more accurate methods [PBRTv4 9.5].
 You can use `glm::refract` for Snell's law.
   * Recommended but not required: non-perfect specular surfaces.
 (See below.)
 * :two: Physically-based depth-of-field (by jittering rays within an aperture).
-[PBRT 6.2.3]
+[PBRTv4 5.2.3]
 * :two: Stochastic Sampled Antialiasing.
 See Paul Bourke's [notes](http://paulbourke.net/miscellaneous/aliasing/).
 Keep in mind how this influences the first-bounce cache in part 1.
 * :four: Procedural Shapes & Textures.
   * You must generate a minimum of two different complex shapes procedurally.
 (Not primitives)
   * You must be able to shade object with a minimum of two different textures
-* :five: (:six: if combined with Arbitrary Mesh Loading) Texture mapping [PBRT 10.4] and Bump mapping [PBRT 9.3].
+* :five: (:six: if combined with Arbitrary Mesh Loading) Texture mapping [PBRTv4 10.4] and Bump mapping [PBRTv3 9.3].
   * Implement file-loaded textures AND a basic procedural texture
   * Provide a performance comparison between the two
-* :two: Direct lighting (by taking a final ray directly to a random point on an emissive object acting as a light source).
-Or more advanced [PBRT 15.1.1].
+* :two: Direct lighting by taking a final ray directly to a random point on an emissive object acting as a light source).
+Or more advanced [PBRTv4 13.4].
-* :four: Subsurface scattering [PBRT 5.6.2, 11.6].
+* :four: Subsurface scattering [PBRTv3 5.6.2, 11.4].
 * :three: [Better random number sequences for Monte Carlo ray tracing](https://cseweb.ucsd.edu/classes/sp17/cse168-a/CSE168_07_Random.pdf)
 * :three: Some method of defining object motion, and motion blur by averaging samples at different times in the animation.
 * :three: Use final rays to apply post-processing shaders.
 Please post your ideas on Piazza before starting.